This is archive page

 • Includes parent/caregiver interview, communication with members of the client’s educational team, extensive device trials in order to assess which device or application may be the best fit for the client, exploring and explaining options for funding and providing thorough recommendations for AAC implementation across settings

-Direct Speech-Language Therapy Services utilizing AAC:
+Direct Speech-Language Therapy Services utilizing AAC

 • Our qualified and knowledgeable speech-language pathologists utilize evidence-based practices during direct therapy sessions with clients in order to teach them skills in the four competencies of AAC while involving the parent/caregiver and familiar communication partners into the therapy experience for best practice